 | Microservices | Short-lived JWT |

-- TOTP - Authy, Google Authenticator.
-Easy, widely supported.
+- TOTP (Authy, Google Authenticator) is easy and widely supported.